Choosing Between Therapy and Medication for Anxiety

 How Does Combination Therapy for Anxiety Work?

-For many individuals, especially those with moderate to severe anxiety, the most effective approach is a combination therapy anxiety treatment that includes both psychotherapy and medication.
+For many individuals, especially those with moderate to severe anxiety, the most effective approach is a combination anxiety treatment that includes both therapy and medication.

 Think of it this way: medication can be the ladder that helps you get out of a deep pit of anxiety, providing the stability and symptom relief needed to function.
 Therapy then teaches you how to climb that ladder, build your own staircase, and eventually fill in the pit altogether.
 The medication makes it possible to engage fully in the therapeutic process, where the real, lasting change happens.